Is It Worth Having Multiple Bank Accounts? Multi-Account Strategy

 3. Savings Protection

-When savings are in a separate account (preferably different bank), it's harder to reach for them impulsively.
+When savings are in a separate account (preferably at a different bank), it's harder to reach for them impulsively.
+The extra steps required — logging into another bank, initiating an external transfer, waiting for it to process — create "cooling off" time that prevents emotional spending decisions.

 4. Easier Accounting